nithishak/differential-gene-analysis/README.md

 3. volcano-plot

 ## How to run?
-Run the main.py files in differential-gene-analysis, followed by upreg-downreg-genes and lastly, volcano-plot.
+Run the main.r files in differential-gene-analysis, followed by upreg-downreg-genes and lastly, volcano-plot.